Gospel Humility vs Religious Pride

 “If I do not wash you, you have no part with Me.”
 John 13:8

-So when Jesus accomplishes our redemption by means that most would see as illogical or losing, in being humiliated and murdered by the creatures He created.
-This is why they looked upon Him and scoffed, the reality is that we would have looked at that humiliation and written Him off as done also.
-Jesus lowered Himself to raise everyone that would believe to the heights they could not take themselves, you and I could never “get low enough” to save ourselves, so Christ lowered Himself to the depths we could never understand.
+Jesus accomplished our redemption through a means most would see as illogical or even humiliating—by being murdered by the very creatures He created.
+They scoffed at Him in His suffering, and if we had been there, we would have done the same.
+Yet, Jesus willingly lowered Himself to raise up those who would believe to heights they could never reach on their own.
+We could never “get low enough” to save ourselves; Christ descended to depths we cannot fathom to redeem us.

-So don’t adapt to a form of faux humility, receive all the Lord Jesus has for you in the Gospel and say “wash all of me Lord" because we have been given to “know what is the hope of His calling, what are the riches of the glory of His inheritance in the saints” Eph 1:18.
+Let us not adopt a false humility that rejects the Gospel’s grace.
+Instead, receive all that the Lord Jesus offers and say with faith, “Wash all of me, Lord.”
+As Ephesians 1:18 reminds us, we have been given to “know what is the hope of His calling, what are the riches of the glory of His inheritance in the saints.”

 Love you GCCSB family!